 This person has in the past been called the executor of the estate but more recently referred to as a personal representative (PR).
-The PR is responsible for locating assets, paying funeral costs, applying to the court for probate if necessary, paying off debts using the deceased’s assets, and distributing the remaining money and property according to the will.
+The PR is responsible for locating assets, paying funeral costs, applying to the court for probate if necessary, settling the deceased’s debts and distributing the remaining money and property according to the will.

 Estate planning includes more than just what happens to money.
-It ensures that you are taken care of in the event you become incapacitated, it allows your loved ones to pay your bills when you can’t, and it helps ensure your last days are comfortable for you and easy for your family.
+It ensures that you are taken care of if you become incapacitated, allows your loved ones to pay your bills when you can’t, and helps ensure your last days are comfortable and easy for your family.

 A Trust manages assets when the beneficiary of the trust may not be able to themselves, protects the assets from being eaten away too quickly, has potential tax savings, avoids probate, the details of the trust are kept private, and more.
 A Trust can potentially be a very important tool in estate planning.
 They can be set up prior to death or through the passing of a Testator.